carpentries-incubator/reproducible-publications-quarto/episodes/05-setup-versioning.md

 ![Select Quarto Branch](../fig/05-selecting-quarto-branch.png)

 If you're working in the JupyterHub environment you will need to configure Git with your name and email before you'll be able to commit the changes you make during this workshop.
-Substitute your name and email address in the commands below and past them into the Terminal panel of RStudio.
+Substitute your name and email address in the commands below and paste them into the Terminal panel of RStudio.

 ```
 git config --global user.email "you@example.com"